SUSHMITHA-GANGADHAR/patient-record-management-system/README.md

 # patient-record-management-system
-This is patient records and slot maintaining system
+This is project we mainly focus on patient records and slot maintaining system in the hospitals